anoopsarkar/nlp-class/hw1.md

 solution gets a very poor accuracy on the dev and test set:

     $ python3 check.py
-    dev.out score: 0.27
+    test.out score: 0.22
-    test.out score: 0.20
+    dev.out score: 0.23

-Using a single line function added to the default solution with no change to the input data files should get you remarkably higher accuracy on both dev and test:
+It is fairly easy to reach a higher score with some fairly minor changes to the default solution.

     $ python3 check.py
-    test.out score: 0.56
+    test.out score: 0.70
-    dev.out score: 0.65
+    dev.out score: 0.68

 ### Submit your homework on Coursys